fjarri/reikna/doc/source/api/cluda.rst

         :param render_kwds: a dictionary with additional parameters to be used while rendering the template.
         :returns: a :py:class:`StaticKernel` object.

-    .. py:method:: release()

-        Release and invalidate the context.
-        This happens automatically on object deletion, so call it only if you want to release resources earlier than object lifecycle takes care of that.

-        Does not have any effect if the :py:class:`Context` was created as a wrapper for the existing context.

 .. py:class:: Buffer